(February 6, 1937 – January 3, 2021)

 From the company’s inception, Lee has been among this country’s most audacious experimental theatre renegades.
 His vast body of work is provocative and fearless, and often liberally laced with his signature wit and penchant for wry social commentary.

-Lee’s work has been seen on five continents.
+Lee’s work has been seen on six continents.
 In 2011 he became the first artist to direct an American play on the mainstage of the Comédie-Française in its 340 year history.
 The production, Un Tramway Nommé Désir, was a re-envisioning of Tennessee Williams’ Streetcar.
 Le Figaro called the production “powerful, profound, grand and unique.”

 Lee has been honored with many awards, including the Chevalier de l’Ordre des Arts et des Lettres (French Ministry of Culture), and the Helen Hayes Award.
 He has held a several prestigious fellowships: Bunting, Guggenheim, Fulbright (twice) and the MacArthur.
 He is proud to have directed more than a dozen OBIE Award-winning performances.
 Lee is noted for his extensive work with puppets and he is especially pleased to have been behind “the only puppet to have ever won an OBIE… Rose, the dog.”